gtyrovolas/personal-webpage/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Giannis Tyrovolas.
-I'm in my third year of my Undergraduate in Mathematics and Computer Science at the University of Oxford.
+Hi, I'm Giannis Tyrovolas and welcome to my personal website.
+I'm a third year Maths and Computer Science Undergraduate at University College Oxford.
+My favourite subjects until now have been Functional Programming, Topology and Machine Learning.

-Come back for an up to date bio, and a more accurate photograph.
+Here you can find some information on projects I've doing and notes from some of the courses I took.

+When I'm not studying I enjoy reading and playing story-driven videogames.
+My favourite movie in recent years was Parasite by Bong Joon-ho.